-One of the owners is the registered manager.
+The owner is the registered manager.
 A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.

-Five patients provided feedback about the service.
-All the comments we received were positive about the service, for example describing the doctor as understanding and sincere.
+Eleven patients provided feedback about the service.
+All the comments we received were positive about the service, for example describing the doctor as brilliant and skilful.